crua9/Web-Novel-Scraper-Suite/README.md

 If you run into problems, give the script, error, and site to an AI.
 Note I made it where other sites can be added or the ones I use can be edited if needed in it's own system config files.

+# Run the script doing the following:

+Open the main folder of this.
+Right click and open in terminal so it automatically jumps to that folder.
+Then put in the following

+python Web-Novel-Scraper-Suite.py

 # What the Suite Does (The Workflow)
 The suite guides you through a simple, step-by-step process using a main menu: